 How to Fix Brightness Won’t Change on Windows 10/11

-2. In the Power Options menu, click on Change plan settings followed by Change advanced power settings.
+2. In the Power Options menu, click Change plan settings, then Change advanced power settings.

 3. In the next window, scroll down to Display, click the ‘+’ icon to expand the menu, then expand the Display brightness menu and adjust the values to your preference.